 The Ghee Hin was a semilegal society where all the members had to take an oath, and they did ceremonies based on Chinese cosmology and philosophy.
 There were strong sanctions for members that broke the society´s rules.

 The Ghee Hin (Cantonese) was in constant conflict with the Hai San (Hakka) societies, of which the street art Quiet Please is reflecting.
-These two societies also went to war against each other over possession of tin mines.
+These two societies also went to war against each other over the possession of tin mines.
 The Ghee Hin gradually declined in power as British authority spread throughout the peninsula.

 - Where is Quiet Please: Church Street/ Lebuh Gereja, Core Zone, George Town, Penang